 How to Start Your Own Compost Bin in Australia

-Here at The Swag, we’re all about sustainable living and taking care of the environment and one fantastic way to do this is to use a compost bin, which is an enclosed version of a compost heap or compost pile, in your home or business.
+Here at The Swag, we’re all about natural living, zero waste and taking care of the environment.
+One fantastic way to do this is to use a compost bin, which is an enclosed version of a compost heap or compost pile, in your home or business.
 There are numerous benefits of starting your own compost bin including sending less waste to landfill, reducing pollution and promoting the growth of fruit, vegetables, flowers, plants and trees.
 Below we have compiled a list of tips and tricks, so you can quickly and easily start your very own compost pile today:

 Build or Buy a Compost Bin